 Associate Professor in the "Ettore Bocconi" Department of Economics.

-Political economics, applied econometrics, comparative politics, labor economics.
+Political economics, applied econometrics, comparative politics, labor economics, public economics.